ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: User guide

-Since \TkName is a wrapper around GROMACS, it requires GROMACS-specific files.
-When a simulation is first prepared, all these external GROMACS configuration files are collected and stored in the \TkName database file.
+Since \emph{ProtoMD} is a wrapper around GROMACS, it requires GROMACS-specific files.
+When a simulation is first prepared, all these external GROMACS configuration files are collected and stored in the \emph{ProtoMD} database file.
 These files are automatically extracted and passed to GROMACS when the simulation is run.
-This ensures that results are always reproducable because there are no external dependencies.
+This ensures that results are always reproducible because there are no external dependencies.
 Furthermore, this approach facilitates moving or restarting simulations on different computers.
-Subsection \ref{sub:Preparing-a-System} shows how to use the \TkName command line interface to prepare an initial database.
+Subsection \ref{sub:Preparing-a-System} shows how to use the \emph{ProtoMD} command line interface to prepare an initial database.

 One can iterate through the output trajectory frames in a very similar manner to that used in MDAnalysis \cite{Beckstein2011}.
-Details of how one can programatically access the \TkName database including trajectory analysis is covered in sections \ref{sub:Acessing-the-databse}.
+Details of how one can programmatically access the \emph{ProtoMD} database including trajectory analysis is covered in section \ref{sub:Acessing-the-databse}.

-Nearly all \TkName objects and methods have descriptive attached docstrings.
+Nearly all \emph{ProtoMD} objects and methods have descriptive docstrings.
 These strings form the contents of the interactive python help system, and it can be accessed by typing the name of the class or method followed by a ``?'' in the interactive python interpreter.